-A favorite around Easter time in Napoli, this fragrant bread contains swirls stuffed full of the regions favorite flavours.
-Although made at home, Tortano can also be bought in bakeries and stalls and is usually eaten unaccompanied by the slice.
-Using the basic bread formula, the fillings can be replaced as desired to create infinite.
-Tortano is not far removed from other Napoletan favorites Casatiello and Panino Napoletano.
+A must at Easter time in Naples, this festive bread is generously studded with the regions favorite flavours.
+Although made at home, Tortano can also be bought in bakeries and stalls and is usually eaten by the slice, or chunk, as I prefer!
+Using a basic bread formula, the fillings can be replaced as desired to create infinite satisfaction.
+Tortano is not far removed from other Neapoletan favorites Casatiello and Panino Napoletano.

 1 Kilo 00 Flour

 2 Cups Lard – Melted and cooled until tepid.

 1 tbsp Salt

 ½ cup fried Pancetta cubes

 Place your flour in a large bowl and add salt, yeast, sugar and pepper mixing lightly with hands.
 Make a well in the centre and add the milk then the lard.
 Mix with hand like a firm claw, adding ½ cup of grated parmesan a little at a time until dough is formed.

 Turn out onto a floured board and kneed until the dough is elastic and smooth.
 Place back into bowl and cover, leaving to rise for 30 minutes in a warm place.